MainRo/sysflake/README.md

 Sysflake is inspired form simpleflake, but adapted to runtime standalone linux systems.
 It runs in a library embedded in each process that needs to generate ids.
 No deamon is running.
-Sysflake can generate 1024 unique ids per thread per millisecond for more than 8 years.
+Sysflake can generate 1024 unique ids per thread per millisecond for more than 4 years.

 ## When Can I Use Sysflake ?

 If you need to generate a reasonable number of runtime unique ids on your system then sysflake can be a solution.
-Sysl

 ## When Should I NOT Use Sysflake ?